Blogger Resources is a free list of tools to help you build an efficient, well-designed, successful food blog.

 Google Analytics: The free and pretty much industry standard tool for tracking website traffic and stats.

 Google Webmaster: Another free resource from Google to help you watch out for broken links and give you insight into how people are ending up on your site via search results.
-This also allows you to manually submit a sitemap, which is a helpful tool for getting indexed fast (check the free SEO plugin I use above or on this page).
+This also allows you to manually submit a sitemap, which is a helpful tool for getting indexed fast.

 Adobe CC: We primarily use photoshop, but others really like to use lightroom for photos.
 We also use InDesign (working on ebooks and PDFs) and Illustrator (for logos, etc.).
 The monthly subscription is an amazing deal and ensures you’re always up-to-date with the latest software.